chenwilliam77/chenwilliam77-webpage/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am a Senior Research Analyst on the DSGE Team at the Federal Reserve Bank of New York.
-My research interest include macroeconomics, finance, and computational macroeconomics. *Views expressed are my own*.
+My research interest include macroeconomics, finance, economic theory, and computational macroeconomics. *Views expressed are my own*.

 interests:
   - Macroeconomics
   - Finance
+  - Economic Theory
   - Computational Macroeconomics

 education: